Object Storage Setup

 [Unit]

-Description=High-Permance, scalable time series database for prometheus
+Description=High-Performance, scalable time series database for Prometheus

 After=network.target